 Topics considered in this course include the fundamental concepts and structure of federal, state and local government; methods of selecting candidates for office; methods by which individuals and groups may influence government officials and mechanics of voting.
-Instruction and assessment will address the principles of representative government, as enunciated in the American Declaration of Independence, the Constitution of the U.S.A. and the Constitution of the State of Illinois.
+Instruction and assessment will address the principles of representative government, as enunciated in the American Declaration of Independence, the U.S. Constitution and the Constitution of the State of Illinois.
 This course satisfies the Illinois civics requirement for high school graduation and Stevenson's graduation requirement of one semester of government.